 Speech Therapy/Speech Pathology Department

-The speech pathology department at the Floyd County Medical Center provides a wide range of diagnostic, consultative, treatment and education services to inpatient and outpatient children and adults with communication and swallowing impairments.
+Our Speech Therapy & Speech Pathology Department provides a wide range of diagnostic, consultative, treatment and education services to inpatient and outpatient children and adults with communication and swallowing impairments.

 The speech pathology department provides services in the following areas: